ajs-voices/once-upon-a-dream/scenes/066-baby-talk.md

 I laughed.
 "I shouldn't need to.
 I don't plan on introducing anyone else to the family."

 Dad laughed.
-"Baboo slipped out before you.
+"Babbo slipped out before you.
 He wanted me to give you a big hug and a kiss but I think I'll just pat your back.
 You've grown so much Angel."

 "Thanks, Dad.
 But I'll take the hug."

 My father relented and wrapped his arms around me.
-It wasn't a hug like Baboo would give me, but it was a hug from my father.
+It wasn't a hug like Babbo would give me, but it was a hug from my father.
 "Enjoy Vegas.
 Bring me back something."

 I grinned.
 "Alright."